ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 **Utilizing Accelerometers to Reduce Motion-Related Signals**
 A source of noise for standalone wrist-worn PPG sensors is arm motion.
 Swinging an arm back and forth affects how blood flows through the wrist, and this is adds complexity to PPG data.

-To reduce the arm motion noise from PPG data, this project uses data from acceleratometers which are also frequently built into wearable devices.
+To reduce the arm motion noise from PPG data, this project uses data from accelerometers which are also frequently built into wearable devices.
 3-Axis Accelerometers worn on the wrist can measure arm positions, which allows the determination of arm motion frequencies.
 By compensating for arm motion frequencies in PPG data, a better pulse rate estimation is achieved.
 The performance requirement for this pulse rate estimation algorithm is to meet a mean absolute error, at 90% availability of estimates, of less than 15 BPM compared to pulse rates computed from concurrent ECG measurements.

 **Algorithm and Performance**